iZemil/job/interview/algorithms/big-o-complexity.md

 }
 ```

-The time complexity of this function is O(n), where n is the size of the array.
+The time complexity of this function is _O(n)_, where n is the size of the array.
 This is because the worst-case time complexity occurs when the target is not in the array and we have to iterate through all n elements to confirm its absence.

 ## Space Complexity

-The space complexity of an algorithm is a measure of the amount of memory the algorithm uses, as a function of the size of the input.
-Like time complexity, space complexity is also typically expressed using big O notation.
+The space complexity of an algorithm is a measure of the amount of memory the algorithm uses.
+Also expressed using big O notation.

 For example, consider the following function which takes a number and returns the nth Fibonacci number using recursion: